kkapsner/keepassxc-mail/README.md

  1. Configure KeePassXC-Browser as described in [this document](https://keepassxc.org/docs/KeePassXC_GettingStarted.html#_configure_keepassxc_browser).
 Make sure to enable the integration for Firefox.
  2. Create the configuration file for Native Messaging as described below in [Native Messaging configuration](#native-messaging-configuration).
  3. Install the add-on in Thunderbird.
-Either download the [latest prebuilt xpi](https://github.com/kkapsner/keepassxc-mail/releases/latest) or build it yourself (`npm install`, `npm run build`, the xpi will be in the `mail-ext-artifacts` directory).
+Either install it from [addons.thunderbird.net](https://addons.thunderbird.net/thunderbird/addon/keepassxc-mail/) or download the [latest prebuilt xpi](https://github.com/kkapsner/keepassxc-mail/releases/latest) or build it yourself (`npm install`, `npm run build`, the xpi will be in the `mail-ext-artifacts` directory).

 ## Native Messaging configuration